Rachelnk/Quotes/README.md

 # Quotes

-The purpose of this application is to enable users to create quotes and have those quotes voted on whether they are terrible or are inspirational.

-## Authors
-#### Rachel Kiarie

 ## Description
 ##### This application provides an interface for users to create quotes and have those quotes voted on whether they are inspirational or terrible by other users.
 The downvotes and the upvotes are displayed next to the specific quote.

+## Authors
+#### Rachel Kiarie

 ## Dependencies
 * There are no libraries you need to install at this point.